-All electrical circuits are supplied with power, the meter lighting, taillight, license plate light and auxiliary lights come on, and the engine can be started.
+All electrical circuits are supplied with power; the meter lighting, taillight, license plate light and auxiliary light come on, and the engine can be started.
 The key cannot be removed.

-The headlights come on automatically when the engine is started and stay on until the key is turned to "OFF", even if the engine stalls.
+The headlight comes on automatically when the engine is started and stays on until the key is turned to "OFF", even if the engine stalls.